earthsteading/Earthship/checklist_structural-supporting-systems.md

  - [ ] bottle wall
  - [ ] render over tyre and bottle walls.
  - [ ] color of final render finish.

+AS 2870-2011: Residential slabs and footings
+AS/NZS 2699.1:2000: Built-in components for masonry construction

 ## floor systems